Child labour in Africa: Democratic Republic of the Congo

+Egypt

 Ghana

 The 2010 United States Department of Labor estimated over 2.7 million child laborers in Ghana, or about 43% of all children aged 5–14.
 78.7% of these children work in agriculture, 17.6% in fishing and transportation services, and 3.7% in industry, which includes manufacturing work and mining.
 In Ghana 64% of children seek work for financial reasons, making it the leading driver for child labor in the region.
 Most children working in rural areas are working on family farms and often combine schooling with their work.
 In Urban areas, such as Accra and Ashanti children are often not enrolled in school and are often engaged in artisanal fishing and domestic services.
 Child porters, locally called kayaye, work in urban areas and some of them are as young as 6 years.

 Agriculture, fishing and artisan mining were the largest employers.